digital-work-lab/open-source-project/slides/02-git.md

 # The three states of a file

-**TODO**: simplify this.
-Working-directory/staging-area/git-repository (also simplify the figure on the next slide)

 Files in the working directory can reside in three states:

 - New files are initially **untracked**, i.e., Git does not include new files in commits without explicit instruction.